ajitsingh98/Data-Science-Interview-Questions-Answers/inferential_statistics.md

 ---

-11. Tossing a coin fifteen times resulted in 10 heads and 5 tails.
+Q. Tossing a coin fifteen times resulted in 10 heads and 5 tails.
 How would you analyze whether a coin is fair?

 <details><summary><b>Answer</b></summary>